Ruse, Bulgaria: Transportation

 Ruse is a major road and railway hub in Northern Bulgaria.
 Railway transportation in the city dates back to 1867 when it became a station of the first railway line in Bulgaria Ruse – Varna.
 There are railways to Southern Bulgaria, Sofia, Varna and Bucharest.
 Ruse has two railway stations for passenger services (Ruse Central and Ruse Razpredelitelna) and two for freight transport services.
 There are intercity buses that link Ruse with cities and towns all over the country, as well as in other European nations.
 They are based in two bus stations: South and East.

-Ruse has an extensive public transport system with around 30 bus and trolleybus lines, including the Ruse trolleybus system.
+Ruse has an extensive public transport system with 25 bus and trolleybus lines, including the Ruse trolleybus system.
 Since the sale of all shares of the private Israeli transport holding Egged Ruse to the local municipality in 2017, trolleybus lines have been operated by the city's own public transport entity.
-Urban and suburban bus lines remain under concession to various private Bulgarian transport companies.
+Since July 2024, urban bus lines are also operated by the municipal public transport entity.
+Suburban bus lines remain under concession to various private Bulgarian transport companies.
 A 14 kilometer bicycle network along the main boulevards of the city has been developed and is currently in the process of expansion.

 Approximately 17 km southeast of Ruse is the village of Shtraklevo, near which is the former military and passenger Ruse Airport.
 It is owned by the municipality of Ruse, with an active license for small passenger and cargo flights (license issued on 21.12.2016).
 The runway is long enough for Boeing 747s (Jumbo Jets).
 The Henri Coandă International Airport in Otopeni, Romania is 80 km north of Ruse.

 The Danube bridge is located east of Ruse.
 It was the only road and rail bridge between Bulgaria and Romania until the opening of a second bridge crossing to Romania on 14 June 2013 at Vidin.

-Ruse is the biggest Bulgarian port towns on the bank of the Danube River.
+Ruse is the biggest Bulgarian port on the banks of the Danube.
 After the opening of the Rhine–Main–Danube Canal which covers 3500 km and connects 13 European countries with Asia via the Black Sea, the river becomes the longest inland waterway on the planet.
 This key position has determined the 19th century-long co-existence of different cultures and religions in Ruse.